worming004/biblio/content/biblio/books.md

 * Patterns of Enterprise Application Architecture
 * Refactoring
 * RESTful Web API Patterns & Practices Cookbook
+* Security Chaos Engineering Sustaining Resilience in Software and Systems
 * Street Coder: The Rules to Break and How to Break Them
 * Software Architecture: the Hard Part
 * Test Driven Development